Vu-citizen/Active-Directory-homelab/README.md

 Disk Size: Allocate at least 60GB.
 Configure Networking

-Assign Two Network Adapters to the VM
+2.Assign Two Network Adapters to the VM

 In VMware Workstation, open the settings of your virtual machine.
 Under Hardware, click Add > Network Adapter.